Sgoloskov/Sgoloskov/README.md

 - 👋 Hi, I’m @Sgoloskov
 - 👀 I’m interested in program
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning manjaro
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on qt
-- 📫 How to reach me ...
+- 📫 How to reach me nirvana

 <!---
 Sgoloskov/Sgoloskov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.